theimowski/FsBlog/source/blog/2015/12-21-property-based-testing-xslt.md

     [<Property>]
     let ``modifier XML conforms to schema`` topic = let output = xsltTransform "topic.xslt" topic
-        output @@| (conformsToSchema output)
+        (format output) @@| (conformsToSchema output)

+The `@@|` operator used in line 4 allows to "label" failing properties.
+If for some reason the transform produces illegal XML and the property does not hold, test failure report will include both input `topic`, as well as `output`.
+This allows to quickly spot the cause of failure.

+> In its extended version, this test can also report schema validation error messages, e.g. that a specific element is not a valid child of its parent.

-Thanks to this test, we can eliminate any issue related to producing XML with invalid schema, which would always result in rendition failure.
+Thanks to the above test, we can eliminate any issue related to producing XML with invalid schema, which would always result in rendition failure.
 XML Schema safety within XSLT can also be guaranteed with [Schema-Aware XSLT](http://www.stylusstudio.com/schema-aware.html).
 While Schema-Aware XSLT processors usually require a commercial license, we can maintain the schema-conforming test in our code-base for free.

 ### Bolded text

+Next test makes sure that all text enclosed in the `<b>` tag should be indeed __bold__ in the output PDF:

     [<Property>]
     let ``if text node under "b" element then richtext has bold`` (topic) =